 "This leads us to suspect that tyrannosaurs might have been the source of the disease and its transmission in its environment," Wolff explained.

 For the disease to cause such lesions in the jaws of Sue and other tyrannosaurs, it would have had to be at an advanced stage.

 "The lesions we observe on Sue suggest a very advanced stage of the disease and may even have been the cause of her demise," Wolff said.

 The parasite typically concentrates in the back of the throat in birds of prey, where it leads to masses of dying tissue.

 "As the lesions grow, the animal has trouble swallowing food and may eventually starve to death,” Salisbury said.

 These findings strengthen the many connections that research already suggests exist between dinosaurs and birds, with birds inheriting a similar or even the same parasite from their distant ancestors.

 "The discovery gives us an insight into the dinosaur immune system," Wolff said.
 "The response of tyrannosaurs to this trichomonosis-like disease is almost identical to that found in living birds.
 These simple holes in tyrannosaur jaws give us a dramatic example of an avian-like defense system in action."

-The scientists detailed their findings online September 29 in the journal PLoS ONE.
+The scientists detailed their findings online Sept.
+29 in the journal PLOS One.